 It’s common for businesses to look for free software that can provide benefits like project management or time-tracking.
 While some of this software is harmless, it is an easy way to infiltrate a company computer with a virus.
 It’s very common for malware to hide within an unverified download.
-And once it’s in your company’s computer it can destroy or steal valuable information.
+And once it’s in your company’s computer, it can destroy or steal valuable information.

-In a 2019 Data Breach Investigations Report, we learned that 50 percent of all security incidents are caused by people inside the organization.
+In a 2019 Data Breach Investigations Report, we learned that 50% of all security incidents are caused by people inside the organization.
 Most of those cases are not malicious, intentional attacks but simply negligence, like delivering documents to the wrong person or clicking on a suspicious link in an email.
 In fact, email phishing, or opening an attachment or link from an unknown, unverified sender, is one of the most common ways hackers infect companies with malware.

-And you can get that training, as well as verification that none of these risks are overlooked when you used managed IT services.
-With these services, you have an expert constantly planning, preparing, and checking on these risks and more for you.
-They’ll help you run your business smoothly and be responsible for your IT protection, giving you peace of mind with your customized solutions.
+And you can get that training, as well as verification that none of these risks are overlooked, when you use managed IT services.
+With these services, you have an expert constantly planning, preparing, and checking on cybersecurity risks and more for you.
+They can help you run your business smoothly and be responsible for your IT protection, giving you peace of mind with your customized solutions.

 Keep yourself and your company safe from the most commonly overlooked cybersecurity risks with the help of Net3 IT.
 Our team implements solutions to lower your cybersecurity risks.
 We can also explain the benefits of a firewall and other cybersecurity solutions in your overall protection.
 Let us help you close up your security gaps.